 It has been a turbulent couple of years for landlords in the private rental sector.
 First came the COVID pandemic.
 This saw many tenants face financial hardship, sometimes meaning they couldn’t pay their rent.
 It also saw a moratorium on evictions, meaning some landlords saw their incomes dry up.
-Even now, record wait times in the courts mean you can wait weeks before you can regain possession.
-This has even led to some landlords having to sleep in their cars.
 Given that mortgages are also getting more expensive (higher interest rates) and income is losing value (growing inflation), many landlords are asking themselves: “Should I increase rent on my buy-to-let properties?”

 More reasons to increase rent

 In March 2022, there was an interesting column by ‘The Secret Landlord’ in the Daily Telegraph.
 Entitled ‘We need to talk about charging more rent’, it outlined other pressures faced by landlords.
 These included: